 - Do Not Mix Cocaine and Other Drugs: Using cocaine with other drugs can increase the risk of an overdose while also complicating medical treatment.
 Alcohol and opioids, in particular, should be avoided when using cocaine.

 - Avoid Strenuous Physical Activity: Cocaine puts a huge strain on the cardiovascular system even if someone is sitting still and unnecessary strain on the heart will increase the chances of a negative outcome.

 Even if someone suffered a cocaine overdose and survives, there is still a risk of overdose unless they stop using cocaine altogether.
 Often the best way to stop using cocaine is to enter a treatment program and to get help from medical and psychiatric professionals.
-There are many different kinds of cocaine rehab programs, some of which may be more beneficial than others, depending on someone’s specific needs.
+There are many different kinds of rehab centers in Georgia, some of which may be more beneficial than others, depending on someone’s specific needs.
 To get a good idea of what to look for in a rehab center, take a look at our guide on finding the best drug rehab in Georgia.